A sequential program that are executed one line of code after the other without branching or repetition.

 Handling Exceptions with

-is a Kernel method.A
+rescueraiseis a Kernel method.A

-is not a statement in its own right, but rather a clause that can be attached to other Ruby statements.Most commonly, a
+rescueclause, by contrast, is a fundamental part of the Ruby language.rescueis not a statement in its own right, but rather a clause that can be attached to other Ruby statements.Most commonly, a

-clause is attached to abegin
+rescueclause is attached to abeginstatement.The

-statement exists simply to delimit the block of code within which exceptions are to be handled.begin # Any number of Ruby statements go here. # Usually, they are executed without exceptions and # execution continues after the end statement. rescue # This is the rescue clause; exception-handling code goes here. # If an exception is raised by the code above, or propagates up # from one of the methods called above, then execution jumps here. end
+beginstatement exists simply to delimit the block of code within which exceptions are to be handled.begin # Any number of Ruby statements go here. # Usually, they are executed without exceptions and # execution continues after the end statement. rescue # This is the rescue clause; exception-handling code goes here. # If an exception is raised by the code above, or propagates up # from one of the methods called above, then execution jumps here. end-

 Naming the exception object